Skip to content

 sizes used to compute the finite difference derivatives with respect

 to the model parameters.
-By default, `stpb` is set internally based on
+By default, the step size is set internally

-the value of `ndigit` and the type of finite differences used.
-For
+based on the value of `ndigit` and the type of finite differences

-Array with the same shape as `x`, containing the _relative_ step sizes
+Array with the same shape as `xdata`, containing the _relative_ step

-used to compute the finite difference derivatives with respect to the
+sizes used to compute the finite difference derivatives with respect to

 array of shape `(m,)` or `(n,)`, in which case it will be broadcast along

 the other axis.
-By default, `stpd` is set internally based on the value
+By default, step size is set internally based on the value

-of `ndigit` and the type of finite differences used.
-For additional
+of `ndigit` and the type of finite differences specified by `diff_scheme`.

 Array with the same shape as `beta0` containing the scale values of the